christophgil/ZipROFS/README.md

 # ZipROFS
 [![Build Status](https://travis-ci.com/openscopeproject/ZipROFS.svg?branch=dev)](https://travis-ci.com/openscopeproject/ZipROFS)

-ZipROFS is a FUSE filesystem that acts as pass through to another FS except it expands zip files like folders and allows direct transparent access to the contents.
+ZipROFS is a FUSE file-system that acts as pass through to another FS except it expands zip files like folders and allows direct transparent access to the contents.

 We created a branch of ZipROFS to adopt it for the needs of  mass spectrometry software.